-Economist Amir Yaron will be replacing Karnit Flug as Bank of Israel Governor, Israeli Prime Minister Benjamin Netanyahu and Israeli Minister of Economy Moshe Kahlon announced Tuesday.
+Economist Amir Yaron will be replacing Karnit Flug as Bank of Israel Governor, Israeli Prime Minister Benjamin Netanyahu and Israeli Minister of Finance Moshe Kahlon announced Tuesday.
 The appointment is still pending government approval.

 For daily updates, subscribe to our newsletter by clicking here.